Welcome to today’s blog post where I’ll be talking about gain staging and how to set the levels properly in your DAW.

 If you record too loud you clip the signal (unwanted distortion), if you record too soft you end up with a lot of noise-floor in your signal.
 The end goal was to get more signal and less noise, in confusing terms it’s called signal-to-noise ratio.

-At those high floating-points you can make a mistake by recording the signal too hot then push the pre-fader or clip gain down and it won’t distort.
+At those high floating-points, you can make a mistake by recording the signal too hot then push the pre-fader or clip gain down and it won’t distort.
 This is if you haven’t exported the signal or sent it through a D/A converter.
+Now that’s freedom.

-Let’s look at how gain staging is applied during the mixing stage.
+Let’s look at how the gain staging is applied during the mixing stage.

 Manual Gain Riding